InformaticsGenomicMedicine/FHIR-MolDef-python/README.md

 ## Overview

 Welcome to the  **FHIR-MolDef-python** repository!
 This project provides a Python-based implementation of the HL7 FHIR Molecular Definition standard.
-It is designed to simplify the creation of Molecular Definition resources, including Molecular Definition Allele Profiles, and to enable seamless bidirectional translations between Allele Profiles and VRS Alleles.
+It enables you to instantiate the MolecularDefinition resource—currently supporting SequenceProfile and AlleleProfile—and facilitates seamless, bidirectional translation between VRS Alleles and the FHIR AlleleProfile.
+The repository also includes Jupyter notebooks that serve as an educational guide, introducing the MolecularDefinition resource, its profiles, and translation functionalities to help you get started.

 ---